Policies & Procedures

 • Score a minimum total of 6.5 on the Academic International English Testing System (IELTS) or the IELTS Indicator.
 The College of Education, College of Media, Gies College of Business, Grainger College of Engineering, and School of Social Work require a minimum total score of 7.5 with minimum subscores of 7.0.
 Minimum subscores of 6.0 are required for all other colleges.
 IELTS General Training exams are not accepted.

-• Score a minimum total of 120 on the Duolingo English Test*.
-The College of Education, College of Media, Gies College of Business, Grainger College of Engineering, and School of Social Work require a minimum total score of 130.
-Minimum subscores of 105 are required for all colleges.
+• Receive a minimum overall score of 120 on the Duolingo English Test and minimum scores of 115 on all subscores (Comprehension, Conversation, Literacy, Production).
+The College of Education, College of Media, Gies College of Business, Grainger College of Engineering, and School of Social Work require a minimum overall score of 130 and minimum subscores (Comprehension, Conversation, Literacy, Production) of 125.
+For exams taken prior to July 1, 2024, the subscore minimums for all colleges is 105.

 • Complete all secondary (years 9 to 12) and post-secondary schooling in an approved country where English is the official language.